-For additional information regarding the Company's TSR Peer Groups, see "Impact of Certain Transactions on Performance Share Awards Involving 2014-2016 TSR Peer Group Members" on page 26 of this Proxy Statement.
+For additional information regarding the Company's TSR Peer Groups, see "Impact of Certain Transactions on Performance Share Awards Involving 2015-2017 TSR Peer Group Members" on page 30 of this Proxy Statement.

-For purposes of the Performance Share Plan, a company's TSR generally equals a fraction, the numerator of which is the company's stock price change plus the dividends paid on such stock (which are assumed to be reinvested in the stock) from the first day of the Incentive Period to the applicable measurement date, and the denominator of which is the company's closing stock price on the business day preceding the first day of the Incentive Period.
+For purposes of the Performance Share awards, a company's TSR generally equals a fraction, the numerator of which is the company's stock price change plus the dividends paid on such stock (which are assumed to be reinvested in the stock) from the first day of the Incentive Period to the applicable measurement date, and the denominator of which is the company's closing stock price on the business day preceding the first day of the Incentive Period.

-For each Incentive Period, the Committee will calculate the number of Performance Shares earned by multiplying the target number of Performance Shares (as specified in the executive's award agreement) by a percentage based upon the Company's 3-year TSR percentile, determined by the number of TSR Peer Group companies whose 3-year TSR is exceeded by the Company's 3-year TSR during the Incentive Period.
+For each Incentive Period, the Committee will calculate the number of Performance Shares earned by multiplying the target number of Performance Shares (as specified in the executive's award agreement) by a percentage based upon the Company's 3-year TSR performance ranked against the TSR performance of the TSR Peer Group.